This Chocolate Chunk Banana Bread is moist, dense, and jam-packed with rich chocolate in every bite. One of my favorite banana bread recipes!

 Here are some hints and tips for perfect Chocolate Chunk Banana Bread!

 - Swapping out the sour cream.
 If you’d like, you can use plain yogurt instead of sour cream in this recipe, but be sure to use full-fat (whole milk) yogurt rather than a lighter variety.

 - Use a tall loaf pan.
 This bread bakes up nice and tall.
 Be sure your loaf pan is nice and tall, too, to avoid heartbreak.

 - Testing for doneness.
 Another word of caution: It can be a bit tricky to test for doneness with all that chocolate.
 You may need to test it in more than one spot near the center to make sure the bread is thoroughly baked.

 - Want to make muffins instead?
 See my tips for converting quick bread loaves to muffins.

 Wrap the banana bread or transfer it to an airtight container and store it at room temperature for 3 to 4 days.
 It will last for up to a week in the refrigerator, but note that it’s more prone to drying out in the fridge.

 Can This Recipe Be Frozen?

 You can freeze Chocolate Chunk Banana Bread for up to 3 months.
-Wrap it well, and when you’re ready to serve, let it thaw on the countertop.
+Wrap it well in two layers of plastic wrap and then wrap again in aluminum foil or place in an airtight, freezer-safe container or bag.
+When you’re ready to serve, remove the bread from the freezer and let it thaw on the counter.